chlocchann/micb475_team7/lab_notebook/R_DESeq2.md

 - Jang et al. looks more realistic in terms of span but found the x groups are not well classified (eg. P__Bacteroidota and P__Bacteroidota.1 are considered separate groups even through they are the same)
 - Rearranged Jang et al. (added "mutate(Phylum_Clean = gsub("p__|\\..*", "", Phylum)) %>%” so can better group), result also 5 groups like Leon et. al by log fold change is /10 in Jang et al.’s case
 - After resolving this problem, tried looking at non-fermentor and found Proteobacteria to have quite a large span by individual points, likely reason why span ositive and negative values in Leon et al..
 Also note, non-fermentor only had 5 groups instead of 6.

+### Oct 29th, 2024 - [Wendy]
+- Notice how there are two “positive” groups in Carnivores & Non-fermenter’s Proteobacteria group
+- Set up code to extract the ASV identification on R
+- Identified to be the same ASV: "53d42797b8ac1fa460a02c8a2904581e", "f50defe8cf4a491bc5377919cec7e331"
+- Set up code to extract the taxonomic information regarding these samples contributing to these ASV
+- (Please see meeting minutes or R code for information)

+### Oct 30th, 2024 -[Wendy]
+- Tried attempting with Ancom, which is more optimal as it has less false positives than DESeq.
+- Really struggled with Ancom since we are working with 2+ variables (captivity, diet type/gut fermentation type) and Ancom seems to work mostly with one variable.
+- It also took a lot time to run the function (around 20-30 minutes) and the output often returns errors.
+Will ask TA/group about pursuing with with ANCOM or not.
+- DESeq is mostly complete, though concerns may raise about closing 1000 as sample depth form rarefied phyloseq object.
+Having too many samples also render the data unconclusive (we have 80 000+ samples).
+Will ask TA/group about sample size.

+### Nov 1st, 2024 - [Wendy]
+- Decided to continue with DESeq instead and update sample size to 10000 samples.
+- Ended up with many more positive ASVs, though most are still negative.

+### Nov 4th, 2023 - [Wendy]
+- Decided to blast the previous 2 positive ASVs (from sample size=1000) since there was confusion about sample genus of “Shigella-E. coli”.
+Confirmed to be E. Coli
+- Generated information regarding all the positive ASV (from sample size=10000), and analyzed using excel organizing.
+Excel also contains taxonomic information of each ASV.
+Found not many overlaps in ASV between samples.

+### Nov 12th, 2023 - [Wendy]
+- The original sample graphs (each phylum composes of different data points representing ASV and bar graphs representing variability in samples under the ASV) may look confusing and disorganized.
+- Did not want to do bar graphs because will lose insight into the prevalence of positive/negative valued ASVs (eg. If there are only 1 ASV at value 5, but 100 at value -5, will have a span of -5 to 5 when in reality, most samples are negative)
+- Maybe will try violin plots instead, gives the both the benefit of looking at abundance distribution and simplifying representation
+- Removed phylums with only one ASV since violin plot cannot plot with just one datapoint (also just one ASV is likely not enough to represent a phylum as significant between captive and adaptive)
+- Also tried faceting the graphs together for each variable so can compare phylums as well, especially to see which phylum are commonly significant in the categories of each variable
+- Also included code to generate mean and standard deviations of all significant differential ASVs within each phylum in every category/variable